kennethlove/rust-bf/README.md

 # rust-bf

-A tiny Brainfuck interpreter written in Rust, exposed as both a library and a simple CLI (bf_runner).
+A tiny Brainfuck interpreter written in Rust, exposed as both a library and a simple CLI (bf).

 - Memory tape defaults to 30,000 cells initialized to 0
 - Strict pointer bounds (moving left of 0 or beyond the last cell is an error)